NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_git_intro.rst

 ::
   git rebase --abort

-5. Once the rebase has completed, push your changes to the remote copy of your branch
+6. Once the rebase has completed, push your changes to the remote copy of your branch
 ::
   git push -u origin feature/[POD name] --force
 The ``--force`` option is necessary because rebasing modified the commit history.

-6. Now that your branch is up-to-date, write your code!
+7. Now that your branch is up-to-date, write your code!

 .. _ref-merge:

 Updating your feature branch by merging in changes from the develop branch
 ---------------------------------------------------------------------------
+1. Create a backup copy of your repo on your machine.

-1. Update the local and remote develop branches on your fork as described steps 1--3  of the **Start Coding** section, check out your feature branch, and merge the develop branch into your feature branch
+2. Update the local and remote develop branches on your fork as described in :ref:`ref-update-develop`.

+3. Check out your feature branch, and merge the develop branch into your feature branch
 ::
   git checkout feature/[POD name] git merge develop

-2. Resolve any conflicts that occur from the merge
+4. Resolve any conflicts that occur from the merge

-3. Add the updated files to the staging area
+5. Add the updated files to the staging area
 ::
   git add file1
   git add file2
   ...

-4. Push the branch updates to your remote fork
+6. Push the branch updates to your remote fork
 ::
   git push -u origin feature/[POD name]